 Do you know 90-95% people suffer from a severe migraine during their lifetime?
 A recurrent headache that is 2-3times more common in women than in men can begin at any age but mostly occurs during adolescence.
 Derived from a Greek word, “Hemikranios”, migraine tends to recur with varying frequency throughout life.
 The attacks tend to get milder and less frequent in later years but not always.
 There is a family history of migraines seen in most patients.
 More than 90% patients report that they have an impaired ability to function during migraine attacks and 50% complain of disability, requiring bed rest.

-The WHO has declared migraine to be among the most disabling medical conditions experienced across the world.
+Dr Sanjay Saxena says, the WHO has declared migraine to be among the most disabling medical conditions experienced across the world.

 Know different phases of A migraine!

 - Prodromal period of 12-36 hours, consisting of vague premonitory symptoms like excessive yawning, excitation, lethargy or depression, craving or distaste for food etc.

 - Aura is a warning or signal of onset of an attack of a migraine, in which you feel shimmery or zig zag lights.
 This session may last for about 30 minutes.